KlausGPaul/digitalk/readme.md

 # Digitalk Snippets

-This repository is for (heopefully) useful things that is part of the digitalk meetup(s).
+This repository is for (hopefully) useful things that is part of the digitalk meetup(s).